vidhinileshpatel/Labs/lab3/README.md

 https://stats.nba.com/players/

-Starting at the above link, extract the top 5 players under Three Pointers Made and navigate to their profile page, and from there to their tradition splits page.
+Starting at the above link, extract the top 5 players under Three Pointers Made and navigate to their profile page, and from there to their traditional splits page.
 Then, extract their overall statistics from 2017-2018.

 Save all of this data into a `pandas` DataFrame such that each record is a one of the five